 Featuring fluffy rice and veggies tossed in a spicy, savory sauce, this Gochujang fried rice is a crowd-pleaser!
-This delicious recipe is simple, easy, and ready in 15 minutes.
-A great way to use up leftover rice!
+A simple yet delicious recipe that is ready in 15 minutes.

 We are big fans of fried rice here!
 They are quick to prepare, yummy, and incredibly filling.
-This is made apparent by the various fried rice recipe on this blog - from spicy sambal fried rice and green curry fried rice to Indonesian-inspired vegan Nasi Goreng.
+This is apparent in this blog's various fried rice recipes - from spicy sambal fried rice and green curry fried rice to Indonesian-inspired vegan Nasi Goreng.

 This gochujang fried rice is our latest obsession!
 It is jam-packed with flavors, umami, and spicy.
-The best part is, you can customize this recipe to your heart's desire as it is incredibly versatile.
+The best part is you can customize this recipe to your heart's desire, as it is incredibly versatile.
+I love serving it with my vegan kimbap or eggplant tofu stir-fry for a more filling meal.

 💚Why you will love this recipe